 When we work with large data set in excel, we may often require to move our column from one place to another to arrange the data in order.
 Moving could be from left to right or from right to left.

 We have seen adjusting column width and rows height to show the data intact in Excel.
 Usually, we move unwanted columns to the end of the data range, or we always keep closely related columns together; in these cases, we need to move our existing columns to swap, interchange, or play around with those columns to make the data structure well in place finally.

-In Excel, we don’t have a straightforward button which performs the task for us.
+In Excel, we don’t have a straightforward button that performs the task for us.
 We need to apply our own logic to move columns from one place to another.
 In this article, we completely concentrate on the techniques of moving columns in Excel.

 Drag Columns to Change the Position

 We are all familiar with dragging formulas from one cell to many cells in Excel.
 Similarly, we can change the column position by the method of drag and drop.
 However, it is easier than done because of the complexity involved in it.
 You need some work experience to master this completely; otherwise, you will face a situation of possible data loss.

 Assume you have Product List, Sold Units, and Product ID data in your spreadsheet.
 If you look at the data closely, you need to look at the familiar data structure to understand the data better.

 In a general case scenario, an ideal data structure is the Product Name, Product ID, and Units Sold column.
 But here, our data structure is slightly interchanged; the Product ID is there at the right end of the data structure.
 So we need to move the Product ID column to the left side of the Units Sold column.